fbueno/articles/opsworks_meets_docker-compose.md

 I will soon prepare a Youtube video describing step by step the process to get this working for those that have no OpsWorks and Chef knowledge.

-Meanwhile, Thiago Nache making available the docker-compose recipes that we wrote on [his bitbucket](https://bitbucket.org/tnache/opsworks-recipes).
+Meanwhile, Thiago Nache is making available the docker-compose recipes that we wrote on [his bitbucket](https://bitbucket.org/tnache/opsworks-recipes).
 You can also can find a working fork on [mine](https://bitbucket.org/fbueno/opsworks-recipes).